Familles jaune, noire, rose, and verte: Famille jaune

 Famille jaune is a variation of famille verte, using famille verte enamels on a yellow ground.

 Famille noire

-Famille noire (Chinese: 墨地素三彩, Modi susancai) uses a black ground (although some clobbered wares had the black added in the 19th century).
-Famille noire wares were made in the Kangxi era.
-They may have a copper-green lead based enamel painted over dry black cobalt ground on the biscuit, and a transparent green glaze was then applied, giving it a near-iridescent appearance.
+Famille noire (Chinese: 墨地素三彩, Modi susancai) uses a black ground.
+Genuine famille noire wares were made in the Kangxi era, although some clobbered wares had the black added to famille verte porcelain in the 19th century.
+They may have a copper-green lead-based enamel painted over dry black cobalt ground on the biscuit, and a transparent green glaze was then applied, giving it a near-iridescent appearance.
 Famille noire was once highly appreciated by western collectors, which led to high prices and many pieces were then counterfeited, with the result that a large proportion of those believed to be surviving examples are actually forgeries.
 The popularity of this type of porcelain has since declined.